nibalizer/inaugust.com/README.md

 If you would like to use this repository as a base from which to build your own presentation website, you can clone the ``starter`` branch and work from there.
+First, you will need node and npm.

+	// On ubuntu:
+	apt-get install nodejs nodejs-legacy npm

 The following commands will get you started:

     // This will install miscellaneous runtime dependencies. npm install